Hridoy-Suttradhar/CS50_Harvard-2025_Lecture_code/README.md

 - When code is repeated over and over, use loops for better design
 - The initial `void` in a function declaration means that the function does not return any value, while `(void)` in the parameter list means the function does not accept any parameters.
 - Truncation Message: As you are coding, pay special attention to the types of variables you are using to avoid problems within your code.

-## 📝 Description
-- One of C's shortcomings is the ease with which it manages memory.
-While C provides you immense control over how memory is utilized, programmers have to be wary of the pitfalls of memory management.
-- An integer divided by an integer will always result in an integer in C.

-### Keyboard Shortcut
-- Break from an infinite loop by hitting `Ctrl+C`

-### Questions I Had
-- Why is `const` used?
-- How to evaluate code on three axes: correctness, design, and style

 More coming soon as I progress through the course! 💻